Myngos/DoMonius/README.md

 - 👋 Hi, I’m Mingos
 - 👀 I’m interested in Web Development and AI
-- 🌱 I’m currently learning Full Stack
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on anything related to Web Dev and AI
 - 📫 moniusdomingo065@gmail.com